Expand To Show Full Article

 Ho Chi Minh and Viet Minh clearly understood the situation in South Vietnam and used it to get support in the South, mainly from the large Buddhist and peasant population.

-Ho Chi Minh was a far more popular leader in South Vietnam than Diem or any other leader that came after Diem.
+Ho Chi Minh was a far more popular leader in South Vietnam than Diem or any other leader who came after Diem.
 This ensured that South Vietnam would eventually be doomed to fail and North Vietnam would take over the country.

-In 1995 in the New York Times, Robert McNamara said this about the situation in South Vietnam.
+In 1995, in the New York Times, Robert McNamara said this about the situation in South Vietnam.

-Even by the mid-1960s, Americans understood that the Vietnam war could not be won.
+Even by the mid-1960s, Americans understood that the Vietnam War could not be won.
 Still, Americans continued to spend on military personnel, instituted a military draft, and fought a war the government was unsure America would ever win.

 The 1964 Gulf Of Tonkin Incident Escalated The Situation In Vietnam